ags-smc-admin/home-page/README.md

 # home-page
-The home page for the SMC AGS Chapter
+The home page for the SMC AGS chapter